 One massive bonus with travelling around Scotland in summer is that failing an impromptu earthquake or a meteorite dropping out of the sky, mother nature hasn’t really got much of a chance to put a stop to your progress.

-While winter journies can be plagued by flash floods, snowstorms, and hazardous sheets of ice on the roads, conditions in summer are usually pretty good whether you’re intending to travel by train, car, bus or on foot.
+While winter journeys can be plagued by flash floods, snowstorms and hazardous sheets of ice on the roads, conditions in summer are usually pretty good whether you’re intending to travel by train, car, bus or on foot.

-I’ll list a few useful bits of information that might help you decide on your preferred form of transport below.
+I’ll list a few useful snippets of information that might help you decide on your preferred form of transport below.

 Using the bus is spectacularly easy in our cities as despite what you might have heard elsewhere our public transport systems are pretty damn good.

-These services are low-cost and frequent – especially so for Lothian Buses as their vehicles are all in fantastic condition and you can get a day ticket that’ll give you unlimited hop-on/hop-off transport for just £4 (as of 2019).
+These services are low-cost and frequent – especially so for Lothian Buses as their vehicles are all in superb condition and you can get a day ticket that’ll give you unlimited hop-on/hop-off transport for around £5.

-Glasgow’s First Buses aren’t quite as nice and can be …interesting… at night, but if you stick to travelling during the day you’ll find the service is ultra-efficient and day tickets can be had for just £4.50.
+Glasgow’s First Buses aren’t quite as nice and can be …interesting… at night, but if you stick to travelling during the day you’ll find the service is ultra-efficient and day tickets can be had for around £5.

 They usually just drive between the main attractions all day long and the driver will let you off if you ask, saving you the cost of getting an additional local bus company ticket in the process.